Wander Responsibly A Travelers Guide to Sustainable Tourism

 Alright, so you're ready to get practical about sustainable travel, huh?
 It's not as hard as it sounds, promise!

 First, think about how you're getting there.
 Trains and buses are way better than planes, if you can swing it.
-Even a short flight, like london to edinburgh, contributes more co2 than some people use in a year Discover Essential Sustainable Tourism Practices - this source highlight key sustainable tourism practices and statistics.
+Even a short flight, like London to Edinburgh, contributes more co2 than some people use in a year (How your flight emits as much CO2 as many people do in a ...)
+Discover Essential Sustainable Tourism Practices - this source highlight key sustainable tourism practices and statistics.
 If you gotta fly, go direct, no layovers!
 Once you're there, public transport, bikes, or just plain ol' walking are your friends.

 Next up, where to crash?
-Look for places with those green certifications – LEED, Green Globe, that kinda thing.
-They're like, the "official" stamp of approval for being eco-friendly.
+Look for places with those green certifications – LEED (Leadership in Energy and Environmental Design), Green Globe, that kinda thing.
+These certifications generally mean a place has met rigorous environmental standards for building and operation.
 Hotels that save water and energy are a plus, too.

 But, y'know, don't forget about the little guys.
 Locally owned guesthouses and eco-lodges often do way more for the community than those big chains.